Registration

 Information for the State Forestry Team Coach or Extension Leader

-The Invitational Handbook is your 'road map' for beginning your team's training.
+The Invitational Handbook, found on the "Training" page, is your 'road map' for beginning your team's training.
 It describes all of the competitive events and identifies the 'official' references around which the events are built.
 You can download the 'Handbook' from this web site, print off a copy on your printer, and make photo-copies for your team members to use.

 Additional forest insect and disease references are listed in the Invitational Handbook reference list.
 However, these references are not 'official' or 'mandatory' because of their cost ,and therefore, are only suggestions as additional reference materials that can assist you in preparing your team for the Invitational competition.
-These reference books are Insects That Feed on Trees and Shrubs and Diseases of Trees and Shrubs.
-The Invitational Trunk contains a set of forest insect and disease contest flashcards.
+These reference books are entitled Insects That Feed on Trees and Shrubs and Diseases of Trees and Shrubs.

-We encourage your team to arrive mid-afternoon on Sunday, July 26.
+We encourage your team to arrive mid-afternoon on Sunday.
+Registration is open from 2:30-5:00 PM.
 If you arrive earlier, you will likely have to wait on groups leaving Camp.
 When you arrive at Jackson's Mill, come to the Conference Center Registration/Administration Building where you will find our Registration Desk (click on the "Location" tab for a map and description of the Camp and Conference Center).
 We'll get you checked in and assigned to your lodging accommodations.
-We hope your team will attend the Welcome Bar-B-Q at the Camp at 6:30 p.m.
+Please plan to have your team attend the Welcome Bar-B-Q at the Camp at 6:30 p.m.
 This meal is included in the cost of your stay at Jackson's Mill, and is the first 'official' meal of the Invitational.
+To view the daily schedule go to the "About" page.
+It provides hour-by-hour happenings at the Invitational.

 The first official evening program takes place on arrival day.
 Team members are required to participate in a competition ice-breaker activity.
 At the end of the ice-breaker, team members traditionally exchange state pins or some other inexpensive trading item.
 Please come prepared to participate!